TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

 ## Building The Solution

 What needs to be done?
-When we check the first principals, it seems quit easy:
+When we check the first principles, it seems pretty straightforward:

-* take finder component,
+* take the finder component,
 * find PHP and YAML files in the project,
 * do abstract syntax tree traversing with nikic/php-parser
 * excluded bunch classes and add `final` to the rest

-*Note: If you're new to AST, check this super fun and practical talk by Marcel Pociot about [Parsing PHP for fun and profit](https://www.youtube.com/watch?v=3gqPJvY8d30).*
+*Note: If you're new to AST, check out this super fun and practical talk by Marcel Pociot about [Parsing PHP for fun and profit](https://www.youtube.com/watch?v=3gqPJvY8d30).*

 <br>

-## Introducing Swiss Knife toolkit
+## Introducing the Swiss Knife toolkit

-It took about 3 days to build first prototype.
-Then 2 more months of internal testing on real projects, and improve with feedback.
-Today I'm proud to share it with the public.
+The first prototype took about 3 days to build.
+Then, it took 2 more months of internal testing on real projects to improve with feedback.
+Today, I'm proud to share it with the public.

 We use this technique in every project [we help upgrade](https://getrector.com/hire-team), so we called it accordingly - a *swiss knife*.